WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 **Talking Points**:

 - You don't need to define a constructor if that's all it does, though.
 This happens automatically when your component is invoked.
-A common use of the constructor is to initialize `state` using the `props` passed to the component - as we have been doing.
+A common use of the constructor is to initialize `state` using the `props` passed to the component, as we have been doing.

 - This constructor sets the initial `fruits` `state` of the component to the `fruits` `prop` passed to the component.